Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/README.md

-# DevOps/DevSecOps Challenge - Day 1 Hackathon
+# Accelerate Developer Productivity - Day 1 Hackathon

 Welcome to the DevSecOps Mastery with GitHub Hackathon!
 This event is your gateway to mastering DevSecOps practices within a modern application environment.
 We have crafted this hackathon to provide you with a robust learning experience focused on Contoso Traders, a hypothetical e-commerce company using a React front-end, .NET back-end, and various microservices and container services.

 Your goal is to integrate DevSecOps practices into Contoso Traders' existing e-commerce application.
 As you navigate through various challenges, you will gain practical experience in implementing DevSecOps in an application built with a modern tech stack.

 ## Learning Objectives